oVirt/ovirt-system-tests/README.md

 The environment is left running after it finishes so that you can examine or further use the created environment.
 It is necessary to clean the environment up aftery every run with `./ost.sh destroy`.
+It is possible to prevent accidental destroying with `./ost.sh lock Some reason`.
+If done, `destroy` fails with a message.
 The environment contains inventory, VMs, live VM logs and is normally stored in `deployment` subdirectory of the repository.
 The location can be changed through `OST_DEPLOYMENT` environment variable.